-Cornelian cherries (Cornus mas) are actually members of the dogwood family and native to areas of Eastern Europe and Western Asia (they even survive in Siberia!).
-They are shrub-like trees that can grow up to 15-25 feet (4.5 to 7.5 m.) in height if left unpruned.
+Cornelian cherries (Cornus mas) are actually members of the dogwood family and native to areas of eastern Europe and western Asia (they even survive in Siberia!).
+They are shrub-like trees that can grow up to 15 to 25 feet (4.5-8 m.) in height if left unpruned.
 The plant can live and be fruitful for up to 100 years.

 They bloom early in the season, even prior to forsythia, and bloom for an extended period of time, carpeting the tree in a yellow haze of tiny blossoms.
-The bark of the tree is flaky, gray-brown to brown.
-Bright green glossy leaves turn purplish-red in the fall.
+The bark of the tree is flaky, grayish brown to brown.
+Bright green glossy leaves turn purplish red in the fall.

 Are Cornelian Cherries Edible?

 Yes, cornelian cherries are very edible.
 Although the plant is known primarily as an ornamental in the United States, ancient Greeks have been growing cornelian cherries for 7,000 years!

 The ensuing fruit is initially very tart and looks much like olives.
 In fact, the ancient Greeks pickled the fruit much like olives.
 There is actually a myriad of other uses for cornelian cherries such as for syrups, jellies, jams, pies, and other baked goods.
 Russians even make it into a cornelian cherry wine or add it to vodka.

 How to Grow Cornelian Cherry Trees

 While historically significant, cornelian cherries have not been mass produced due to the elongated pit inside the fruit that is difficult to remove, as it is firmly entrenched in the pulp.
 More often, the trees are seen as ornamental specimens, popular and planted around the 1920s.

-Cornelian cherry cultivation is suited to USDA zones 4-8.
+Cornelian cherry cultivation is suited to USDA zones 4 through 8.
 The trees do best in full sun to part shade and while they do well in a variety of soils, they prefer fertile, well-draining soil with a pH of 5.5-7.5.
 This adaptable plant is winter hardy to -25 to -30 degrees F. (-31 to -34 C.).

 - ‘Aero elegantissima,’ with its variegated, creamy white leaves